AlexanderUridin/Practice.-College./README.md

 # Service for searching and booking tours

-This project was made to practice layout using a template from Figma using pure HTML and CSS.
-Also, several interactive elements were added to it using pure JavaScript and connecting several third-party libraries.
+This project was created for practice at BRICS College, layout using Figma template using pure HTML and CSS.
+It also added several interactive elements using pure JavaScript and connecting several third-party libraries.
 The site is adapted for various devices.
 <br/>
 [Explore the demo by following this link](https://nikolaydlv.github.io/tours-booking-service/)